Bat as food: Asia

 In East Asia, specifically southern China, bats are sometimes eaten and can be found in some markets.
 Specific bat species eaten in China include the cave nectar bat, Pomona roundleaf bat, Indian flying fox, and Leschenault's rousette.
 Additionally, the greater short-nosed fruit bat is hunted for medicine, but not food.
 Bat meat is not especially popular in China.
 It has been contested whether or not the Huanan Seafood Wholesale Market, suspected as having ties with the COVID-19 outbreak, sold bat meat, where the meat is reportedly not a frequent food source in the city of Wuhan.
 Some media outlets, including Daily Mail and RT, promoted a video that showed a young Chinese woman eating a bat and suggested it was shot in Wuhan, but later it was confirmed that the footage was filmed by travel vlogger Wang Mengyun in the island country of Palau in 2016, to showcase local cuisine.
 International agencies pressured China to adopt legislation forbidding the hunting of bats and sale of bat meat following the early 2000s SARS outbreak where hundreds of people died, though no such legislation was passed.
 All wildlife trade in China, including bat meat, was banned in January 2020 in response to the coronavirus pandemic which originated in Wuhan.

 North America

-Bats are occasionally eaten in North American cuisine.
+Bats are not commonly eaten in the United States, although in 2012, a restaurant in Florida had served barbecued bat based on South American cuisine.